-Tech giant Apple has added the very first 12-inch MacBook to its list of vintage and obsolete products, limiting the support options that owners have.
+Tech giant Apple has added the first 12-inch MacBook to its list of vintage and obsolete products, limiting owners’ support options.

 The 12-inch MacBook from 2015 was added to Apple’s list of vintage and obsolete products on June 30.
 The device’s addition to the vintage product list comes about six years after the laptop was first launched.